artefactory/artefactory-connectors-kit/nck/readers/README.md

 - A refresh token, created with the email address able to access to all the Search Ads 360 Account you will be calling

 See the [documentation here](https://developers.google.com/search-ads/v2/authorizing "SA360 Authentication")
-to set-up your OAuth2 credentials and refresh token specifically for Searc hAds 360 Reporting.
+to set-up your OAuth2 credentials and refresh token specifically for Search Ads 360 Reporting.

 #### Which Reports and Metrics are available in the API